paulomach/craftls.nvim/README.md

 # craft-ls nvim plugin

-What say's in the tin.
+What it says on the tin.
 Check [craft-ls](https://github.com/Batalex/craft-ls) for more information.

 ## Usage

+With craft-ls installed and in PATH, use the following configuration to enable it in your neovim setup on:

+### Lazyvim

 ```lua
 return {